Ivan Zaffron: Biography

-Immediately after taking the office, Zaffron sent a letter to foreign minister of Austria-Hungary Gyula Andrássy suggesting a number of measures to improve the lives of the Catholics in the Diocese of Trebinje-Mrkan, among which was the introduction of Jesuits or Trappists, and Sisters of Mercy or Handmaids of Charity for the girl education.
+Immediately after taking office, Zaffron sent a letter to the foreign minister of Austria-Hungary Gyula Andrássy suggesting several measures to improve the lives of the Catholics in the Diocese of Trebinje-Mrkan, among which was the introduction of Jesuits or Trappists, and Sisters of Mercy or Handmaids of Charity for the girl education.
 He also asked the government to help with new schools and larger donations.
 However, his plans were obstructed after Christian uprising broke out against the Ottomans.

 After the uprising, the Treaty of Berlin allowed Austria-Hungary to occupy Bosnia and Herzegovina.
-During the talks about the organisation of the Church in Bosnia and Herzegovina, Governor of Dalmatia General Gavrilo Rodić and Zaffron opposed the idea that Trebinje-Mrkan should be exempted from the jurisdiction of the bishop of Dubrovnik, however, the Catholic population and clergy wanted their own bishop.
+During the talks about the organisation of the Church in Bosnia and Herzegovina, Governor of Dalmatia General Gavrilo Rodić and Zaffron opposed the idea that Trebinje-Mrkan should be exempted from the jurisdiction of the bishop of Dubrovnik.
+However, the Catholic population and clergy wanted their own bishop.
 Zaffron later supported the initiative, and proposed Apostolic Vicar of Egypt Bishop Ljudevit Ćurčija as a new bishop of Trebinje-Mrkan.

-However, the Austrian-Hungarian government couldn't meet these requests due to financial obligations and the consideration for the Eastern Orthodox, as it couldn't allow the Catholics who were fewer in numbers, to have more bishops than the Eastern Orthodox, so they agreed in the Convention of 1881 to leave Trebinje-Mrkan under the administration of the bishop of Dubrovnik.
+However, the Austrian-Hungarian government couldn't meet these requests due to financial obligations and the consideration for the Eastern Orthodox, as it couldn't allow the Catholics, who were fewer in number, to have more bishops than the Eastern Orthodox, so they agreed in the Convention of 1881 to leave Trebinje-Mrkan under the administration of the bishop of Dubrovnik.

 After a period of illness, Zaffron died in Korčula on 16 September 1881.
 He is buried in the Church of Saint Justina in Korčula.